 Santiago Tianguistenco, Mexico State

-A massive, ambling outdoor market just outside Mexico City, the Santiago Tianguistenco market is a unique world under kilometers and kilometers of multicolored tarps.
-The vast quantity of food options can be overwhelming, and we can’t guarantee you will find the most hygienic environment at every stand, but look for the crowds and dig in to regional cuisine.
+Popping up out of what seems like nowhere is an outdoor market just outside of Mexico City.
+Every Tuesday, the Santiago Tianguistenco market turns this area into a unique world, hidden under multicolored tarps that drape over the array of stalls.
+Wandering through this market allows you to experience the handwork, craftsmanship and positivity of the people behind them.
+The vast options can be overwhelming, and we can’t guarantee you will find the most hygienic environment at every stand, but look for the crowds and dig in.

 Tianguis de Viernes, Chalco, Mexico State